Gorenstein-projective modules over short local algebras

-{\bf Addendum.} {\it Let $A$ be a self-injective short local algebra.
+{\bf Proposition A.23.} {\it Let $A$ be a self-injective short local algebra.
 If $e\ge 2$, then the simple module $S$ is a Koszul module, and for any module $M$, there exists $m\ge 0$ such that $\Omega^mM$ is Koszul.
 If $e = 1$, and $a = 1$, then the only Koszul modules are the projective modules.}

 Proof.
 We can assume that $M$ is an indecomposable module.
 First, let $e\ge 2$ and assume that $M$ is not Koszul, then $M = \pi P_m$ for some $m\ge 1$ and therefore $\Omega^m (\pi P_m) = S$ is Koszul.
 If $e = 1$, and $a = 1$, then $A$ is uniserial, thus $M$ is isomorphic to $k$, ${}_AJ$ or ${}_AA$, and, of course, the modules $k$ and ${}_AJ$ are not Koszul. $\s$